 - Then you have the 20% and 14% area on the right, you can make use of this space by inserting a powerful image or some highlights of your service/product.

-How to apply the Rule of Thirds when designing a landing page?
+How to apply the Rule of Thirds when building a landing page?
 It’s rather easy: just place the areas of interest along the grid-lines and around the intersections.
 See the example below:

 This is a dummy start page to illustrate how it works.
 Always remember that a good website should be clean and not busy.
 The busier it is, the more confused the visitors would become.
 So, we kept this dummy page clean and simple, with the logo, tagline and important links on the left, placing along the grid and the intersections (41% and 25%).